 The IIS Core Competency Model presents a framework of core competency domains for IIS staff, offering a pathway for IIS performance success to align with national immunization goals and recognized operational strategies.

-These nine sample role descriptions support the IIS Core Competency Model in providing guidance for identifying staffing needs and subsequent recruiting for IIS.
+These sample role descriptions support the IIS Core Competency Model in providing guidance for identifying staffing needs and subsequent recruiting for IIS.

 Delve into lessons learned from the world of IIS through the personal stories of projects and people working in the immunization space.